Air Force (film): Awards and nominations

 Air Force editor George Amy won the 1944 Academy Award for Best Film Editing, defeating his counterparts on Casablanca, For Whom the Bell Tolls, Five Graves to Cairo, and The Song of Bernadette.

 Dudley Nichols was nominated for Best Writing, Original Screenplay; Hans F. Koenekamp, Rex Wimpy, and Nathan Levinson for Best Effects, Special Effects; and Elmer Dyer, James Wong Howe, and Charles A. Marshall for Best Cinematography, Black-and-White.

 Radio adaptation

 Air Force was presented on Lux Radio Theatre 12 July 1943.
 The adaptation starred Harry Carey and George Raft.

 Home media

-Howard Hawks' Air Force was released on DVD in 2007 by Turner Entertainment and Warner Bros.
-Entertainment.
+Howard Hawks' Air Force was released on DVD in 2007 by Turner Home Entertainment and Warner Home Video.
 The single DVD disc also contains the special video features: the Oscar-nominated Technicolor drama short Women at War, two Warner Bros. patriotic war cartoons, The Fifth-Column Mouse and Scrap Happy Daffy, and the drama's theatrical release trailer.